japgolly/webapp-util/ghpages/src/docs/examples/entrypoint.md

   * Everything is DRY — no chance to accidentally call the wrong function
   * The server can provide custom data to initialise our app — just need to provide a codec, ser/deser and JS plumbing handled automatically
+  * We avoid a typical AJAX call to initialise our app — faster and better experience for users
   * HTML is generated for us — things like escaping handled automatically

 ## Shared Definition